-Sometimes you have time to make elaborate hand decorated one of a kind cookies for your friends at your annual cookies exchange and sometimes you needs something that tastes like a dream but doesn’t take a ton of time… or ingredients… enter this amazing find from my Mom’s old Gooseberry Patch cookbook that I adapted a tiny bit.
+Sometimes you have time to make elaborate hand decorated one of a kind cookies for your friends at your annual cookies exchange and sometimes you need something that tastes like a dream but doesn’t take a ton of time… or ingredients… enter this amazing find from my Mom’s old Gooseberry Patch cookbook that I adapted a tiny bit.

 First I’m going to give you the recipe and then I’m going to give you what I would change the next time I make it.

 Lemon Cloud Cookies Recipe

 - 1 package of lemon cake mix (any kid)

 - 1 package of Coolwhip (I like the Original)

 - 1 egg